letoram/tui-bindings/lua/doc/lua-tui.md

 constraint.
 If a message is returned, it might be presented to the user as a hint to why the input currently fails.

+filter(self, ch, len) => true or false, used to determine if 'ch' is permitted to be added to the current input buffer based on what it is or the current length of the string.

 ## Listwnd

 ## Bufferwnd

+# System Integration

+This section covers functions that are not strictly arcan-tui but added to make necessary system integration features less painful when it comes to I/O, process creation and so on.
+These are still namespaced within the tui window, and piggyback on window resource management and processing.

+## IO / Process execution

+The TUI bindings shares non-blocking I/O implementation with open\_nonblock in Arcan with a few changes.
+One is that the blob userdata is created from calling open on a tui window context.
+This will tie the life-cycle to the root of that window, and asynchronous processing will be mixed in with the window :processing() multiplexation stage.

+There are multiple ways of initiating this:

+    local blobio = root:fopen("myfile", "w")

+Would create/open myfile for writing, which can then be called with read() and write() depending on the mode.
+When there is a lot of data to read, the source is a FIFO or other forms of streaming, it is better to attach a callback:

+    local data_in
+    on_data =
+    function()
+        buffer = blobio:read()
+        return true
+    end

+    blobio:data_handler(on_data)

+If the callback handler returns true, it will be re-armed, meaning that the function will fire again next time there is data.
+It is also possible to instead swap handler with another data\_handler call.
+The reason that the default behaviour is to drop the callback after firing is to prevent a live-/spin if you happen to ignore reading from the source when there is data.

+The read function is line-buffered by default, and will strip the triggering linefeed.
+By passing 'true' as the argument to read, it will instead provide a raw bytestring with as many bytes that could be read capped by an internal buffer size.

+The write function adds its argument to an outbound queue and might not write all of it immediately.
+This means that if its owning window is closed before the queue has been completed, pending outbound data will be lost.

+To prevent this, there is also an explicit flush([timeout-ms]) function that will not return until either all pending jobs (=true) have been completed, or [timeout-ms] has elapsed while trying.

+The normal write calls are prioritised for interactivity/responsiveness and are meant as a background / low- bandwidth protocol, not fast transfers of large amounts of data.
+Transfer callback/flushes may well be deferred until there is input to trigger it (though that happens quite often).

+For larger background transfers, e.g. a clipboard or bchunk event to filesystem transfer, bgcopy is used:

+    local blobio = root:bgcopy(src, dst)
+    if not blobio then
+        error("copy failed")
+    end

+    while (root:process() and root:alive()) do
+        if blobio then
+            local code = blobio:read(true)
+            if code then
+                if code == string.char(0) then
+                    print("bg copy completed")
+                else
+                    error("copy failed")
+                end
+                blobio = nil
+            end
+        end
+    end

+This will mark src/dst as closed and prevent them from being used again, and the returned blobio will instead be used to notify when the contents of src has been written to dst.
+When there is data to be read from blobio, the copy has finished or otherwise terminated.

+The read values from blobio behaves a little bit odd in order to not deviate from how it works on the C level or to define a separate userdata type.
+A negative value is written once (then the underlying signalling pipe is terminated) on failure.

+## Popen

+It is also possible to launch another process and have its stdio be mapped to individual blobios (as per Binary IO above).
+The following example would spawn a 'find /usr' in a subshell, map stdio and wait for it completion.

+    local in, out, err, pid = root:popen("find /usr", "r")

+    while (root:process() and root:alive()) do
+        local running, code = root:pwait(pid)
+        local line = in:read()

+        if line then
+            print(line)
+        end

+        if not running then
+            print("process exited with code", code)
+            break
+        end
+    end

+In order to build a zero-copy pipeline, you might also want the linked form:

+    local in, _, _, pid = wnd:popen("find /tmp", "r")
+		in, _, _, pid = wnd:popen("rev", in, "r")

+This would create two jobs, where the output of the first will be set to the input of the second.
+The [in] nbio argument to popen will be marked closed and will only be usable by the new job.

+## Environment and current directory

+Environment variables can be retrieved by calling getenv on a window, either for a specific key-value:

+    local val = wnd:getenv("PATH")
+		print("path is ", val)

+Or the entire current environment:

+    local env = wnd:getenv()
+		for key, val in pairs(env) do
+		    print(key, val)
+		end

+This will create a full copy of the environment, but any modification of it will not affect the environment of the current process.

+The popen function, covered above, can take a custom environment:

+    local in, _, _, pid = wnd:popen("echo $ME", "r", {ME = "example"})
+    while (wnd:process() and wnd:alive() and wnd:pwait(pid)) do
+		end
+		print(in:read())

+Setting or querying the current directory can be done through chdir:

+    print(wnd:chdir())
+		print(wnd:chdir("../"))

+This will affect calls to fopen, popen and so on.
+The working directory is tracked per window.
+If the chdir fails to switch directory, the current path will be returned, along with an error message:

+    local path, status = wnd:chdir("../")
+		if status then
+			print("chdir failed")
+		end